Animal rescue British style

 There are many dog rescue charities around the country.
 Of course it makes sense to search for your new dog with a rescue service that is near to your home.
 This means that it will be easy to visit the centre, call back if you have problems and is just generally a more sensible idea.

 The Internet offers lots of information about dog rescue charities, far and wide.
-There is a good website that holds the details of rescue centres around the country.
-This website is full of useful information.

 Traditionally, in England the RSPCA re-homed dogs however, as animal welfare is such a problem in the UK these days, there are now many smaller charities all over the country.